Affordable ERP Software: Enterprise Power at a Fraction of the Cost

 Architectural Constraints: On-premise legacy systems require fundamental architectural changes to achieve cloud-native benefits, representing billions in development costs that established vendors resist.

-This creates opportunity for new entrants like Enterpryze to deliver enterprise functionality through modern, simplified approaches that established vendors cannot match without disrupting their core business models.
+This creates opportunity for new entrants to deliver enterprise functionality through modern, simplified approaches that established vendors cannot match without disrupting their core business models.

 Product-Led Growth vs. Service-Led Sales: Modern systems succeed through user adoption and satisfaction rather than consultant-driven implementations, reducing customer acquisition costs by 50-70%.